 For the Frosting

-- 1 cup powdered sugar
+- 1 cup confectioner's sugar

-- 1 ½ Tablespoons non-dairy or regular dairy milk
+- 1 ½ Tablespoons milk non-dairy or regular dairy

 - 1 teaspoon vanilla extract